fabio-d/minitel-native/rom-emulation/README.md

 >
 > It is essential and necessary to familiarize with the
 > [**SAFETY HAZARDS** of CRTs](https://www.ifixit.com/Troubleshooting/Television/CRT+Repair+Risks+and+Safety/482706)
-> before opening the case of your Minitel, and remember that the high voltages
+> before opening the case of your Minitel, and remember that high voltages are
-> are not just in the CRT, but also in the circuits that drive it.
+> present not just in the CRT but also in the circuits that drive it.
 >
 > Always unplug the AC when getting close to any of the Minitel's boards,
 > follow all the precautions and acknowledge all the risks you are taking.
 This